A2 raw milk is becoming much more in demand these days as people learn about the problematic A1 beta-casein protein found in A1 milk.

 However, agencies such as the Centers for Disease Control, the Food and Drug Administration, and numerous other worldwide regulatory agencies say that pathogens from raw milk make it unsafe for us to consume.

-The only time that I got really sick from drinking milk was pasteurized milk at my daughter's elementary school.
+The only time that I got really sick from drinking milk was from the pasteurized milk at my daughter's elementary school.

 It was pasteurized low fat milk that I got with my school lunch because I happened to be working at the school at the time.